-The way we perceive addiction, substance use disorders and mental health makes all the difference in how we treat it.
+The way we perceive addiction, substance use disorders and mental health makes all the difference in how we treat them.

-From CEO to Clinical Therapist, the people of Decision Point take a contemporary view of the disease of addiction and one that is shared by leading addiction medicine researchers and clinicians.
-This view sees addiction as a chronic disease, not a choice.
+Decision Point takes a contemporary view of the disease of addiction and one that is shared by leading addiction medicine researchers and clinicians.
+We view addiction as a chronic disease, not a choice.
 While suffering from the disease of addiction is nothing to be ashamed of, bad feelings, frustration, anger, damaged relationships and poor health can result from the symptoms of untreated addiction and its associated behaviors.
 Learning the skills to effectively manage the disease of addiction is absolutely possible.
 And like any chronic condition, addiction must be managed throughout one’s life.
 But this does not mean having to live life any less fully or with limitations.
 On the contrary, we believe that by learning to manage the condition of addiction and its associated disorders, people become better at learning to overcome the many other adversities they will encounter throughout their lives.
 We believe that treating addiction should be seen as a positive and healthful path of hope and growth.

 Modern Techniques for Greater Treatment Effectiveness and Comfort